syncfusion-content/asp.netmvc-docs/aspnetmvc/Combobox/templates.md

 {% endhighlight %}

-Output for no records template combobox control is as follows.
+Output for no records template ComboBox control is as follows.

 ![](Combobox_templates_images/no_records_template.png)